Agudin, Catalina (University of Bern)

 Ochoa García, Heliodoro (University of Bern)

 Mr. Ochoa García analyzes multi-scale struggles for sustainable water governance and emerging alternatives in the Mexican context.
 By conducting a transdisciplinary research, he has interacted with different stakeholders in processes related to water conflicts, awareness, deliberation and assessment, joint analysis of policies and hydraulic projects, collective agreements, co-production of knowledge and collective publications where the affected communities, governments, NGOs, social networks, universities, formal and informal institutions are involved from the local to international level.
-The final submission is foreseen in Autumn 2019.
+The final submission is foreseen in Spring 2020.

 Ordóñez Cruz, María (University of Zurich)

-María Ordóñez is a visual artist.
+Ms. María Ordóñez is a visual artist.
 She has developed her work through a multi-material exploration (audiovisual & new media approaches).
 She did a Masters in Design in the searching of broadening perspectives, methodologies, and possibilities, bringing together artistic research and critical-participatory design.
 During the last years, she has been working on the query about the ways of dealing with everyday life, material practices and narratives after –and through– violence, within the frame of enforced disappearance in Colombia.
 She is currently a PhD candidate at the UZH, and a member of the Visual Culture Studies Section of the Latin American Studies Association (LASA).

 Páez Granados, Octavio (University of Geneva / University of Coimbra)